|

 text h

-From the point of view of a materials scientist, the present interest in phononic materials is a dream come true: We can easily test the lessons learned about the structure-properties relationship in materials without having to give too much thought about the thermodynamic and kinetic challenges that challenge 'classical' material synthesis.
+Abstract: From the point of view of a materials scientist, the present interest in phononic materials is a dream come true: We can easily test the lessons learned about the structure-properties relationship in materials without having to give too much thought about the thermodynamic and kinetic challenges that challenge 'classical' material synthesis.
 Moreover, in the spirit of the definition of atoms offered by Lapine and Tretyakov, we can introduce in our atoms and atomic links novel and unusual properties and functionalities that will help us synthesize useful phononic materials for engineering applications.
 This talk offer some examples, from a materials science perspective.

-Dr. Andrea Bergamini is a Senior Scientist at the Laboratory for Acoustics/Noise Control.
+Curriculum Vitæ: Dr. Andrea Bergamini is a Senior Scientist at the Laboratory for Acoustics/Noise Control.
 He received his doctoral degree in mechanical engineering work on the electrostatic modification of the mechanical properties of structures in 2009 and his Masters degree in materials science from ETH Zurich in 1994 with work performed at the University of Reading on mechanical properties of genetically modified tobacco plants.
 His scientific work from 2000 to 2005 was focused on the development of magnetic methods for the non-destructive evaluation of large diameter steel cables.
 Since 2003 he has been working on variable stiffness and variable damping structures based on electrostatic mechanical coupling of interfaces.
 His current activities span devices based on different types electromechanical coupling, with focus on vibration damping and adaptive structures, and structured material (metamaterials, phononic crystals) for wave propagation control.
-Since 2012 he is a Lecturer at the Swiss Federal Institute of Technology in the Department of Mechanical and Process Engineering, where he teaches a course on adaptive materials for structural applications.
+Since 2012 he is a Lecturer at the Swiss Federal Institute of Technology in the Department of Mechanical and Process Engineering, where he teaches a course on adaptive materials for structural applications. ere |

 Richard Craster:

-This talk will review the field of elastic metamaterials, primarily from a personal perspective and place the field in the broader context of optical, electromagnetic and acoustic metamaterials.
+Abstract: Elastic metamaterials and topological effects This talk will review the field of elastic metamaterials, primarily from a personal perspective and place the field in the broader context of optical, electromagnetic and acoustic metamaterials.
 The difficulties of applying metamaterial ideas in the context of the full elastic equations will be discussed together with the potential and possible applications.

 Topological ideas have recently come to the fore in classical wave systems where ideas based upon concepts from topological insulators have become popular, here we will discuss their possible application to wave guiding and beam splitting in elastic systems.